 We are aware that Clifford Chance's reputation and ethical standards grant us a position of leverage with stakeholders, including suppliers, and we seek to ensure that our supply chains operate in an honest, fair and transparent manner.
-Supplier feedback serves as an essential means of identifying, assessing and addressing the risk of modern slavery.
+Supplier feedback serves as an essential means for the firm to identify, assess and address the risk of modern slavery.
+Procurement policies and processes aim to identify key suppliers to our firm and ensure that appropriate modern slavery discussions are conducted based on risk and criticality of service.